regg00/ChocoMan/Docs/Search-ChocoPackage.md

 ## SYNOPSIS
 Search for a chocolatey package.
-Returns all packages if no name is specified.
+If no name is specified this will return all available packages.

 ## SYNTAX